jellyfin-archive/jellyfin-docs/general/administration/installing.md

 Portable binary packages containing a compiled Jellyfin instance are available for multiple platforms.
 For all portable binaries, extract the relevant archive to a directory and launch the binary (`jellyfin` on Linux/MacOS, `jellyfin.exe` on Windows).

-### Windows (x64/x86)
+## Windows (x64)

-Windows builds in ZIP archive format are available [here](https://repo.jellyfin.org/releases/server/windows).
+Windows installers and builds in ZIP archive format are available [here](https://repo.jellyfin.org/releases/server/windows).

+[!WARNING]
+> If you installed a version prior to 10.4.0 using a powershell script, you will need to manually remove the service and uninstall the server.
+Also one might need to move the data files to the correct location, or point the installer at the old location.

-### Install via script
+### Install using installer

+Only available for versions 10.4.0+.

+**Install**

-1. Download and extract the latest version
+1. Download the latest version
-1. Run `install.bat` or `install-jellyfin.ps1`
+1. Run the installer
-1. (optional) Enter a custom install location (default is `%appdata%`)
-1. (optional) Enter a custom library/data location (default is `%localappdata%`) - Currently not working
-1. (optional) Select to install jellyfin as a service
+1. (optional) When installing as a service, pick the service account type.
-1. (optional) Import old library - Not compatible with newer Emby versions
-1. (optional) Create a shortcut on your desktop
+1. If everything was completed succesfully, the Jellyfin service is now running
+1. Open your browser at http://localhost:8096 to finish setting up Jellyfin

+**Update**
+1. Download the latest version
+1. Run the installer
+1. If everything was completed succesfully, the Jellyfin service is now running as the new version.

+**Uninstall**

+1. Go to `Add or remove programs` in Windows
-1. (optional) Run Jellyfin after installation
+1. Search for Jellyfin
-1. Press `Install`
+1. Click Uninstall

 ### Manual installation